-Data for the five Coalition subwatersheds in the TMDL compliance region (Butte-Yuba-Sutter, Colusa-Glenn, Placer-Nevada-South Sutter-North Sacramento, Sacramento-Amador, Solano; Yolo)
+Data for the six Coalition subwatersheds in the TMDL compliance region (Butte-Yuba-Sutter, Colusa-Glenn, Placer-Nevada-South Sutter-North Sacramento, Sacramento-Amador, Solano; Yolo)

 Constituent Exceedances Non-Exceedances Total Samples

-Chlorpyrifos 35 716 751
+Chlorpyrifos 35 786 821

-Diazinon 9 731 740
+Diazinon 10 779 789

-Total 44 1,447 1,491
+Total 45 1,565 1,610

-There have been a total of 44 exceedances of chlorpyrifos and diazinon combined (approximately 3% of all samples) observed in Coalition monitoring at the TMDL compliance sites from January 2005 through September 2018.
-Of the 44 total exceedances, 35 have been for chlorpyrifos (~5% of total samples analyzed for chlorpyrifos) and nine have been for diazinon (~1% of total samples analyzed for diazinon).
+There has been a total of 45 combined exceedances of chlorpyrifos and diazinon (approximately 3% of all samples) observed in Coalition monitoring at the TMDL compliance sites from January 2005 through September 2020.
+Of the 45 total exceedances, 35 have been for chlorpyrifos (~4% of total samples analyzed for chlorpyrifos) and ten have been for diazinon (~1% of total samples analyzed for diazinon).
 These exceedances have been observed at nine of the 14 compliance sites, with seven sites having more than one exceedance.
-At five of the compliance sites, there have been no exceedances observed in Coalition monitoring.
-With respect to the 69 samples collected and analyzed from October 2016 through September 2018 for TMDL compliance monitoring, there was only one exceedance at the Grand Island Drain site and two exceedances at the Gilsizer Slough site.
-The rates of exceedance have been highly variable from year to year, but the longer trend appears to be a decrease in exceedances at the Coalition's compliance monitoring sites (Figure 4).
+At six of the compliance sites (Colusa Basin Drain, Cosumnes River, Lower Honcut Creek, Lower Snake River, Rough and Read Pumping Plant, Sacramento Slough), there have been no exceedances observed in Coalition monitoring since January 2009.
+With respect to the 110 samples collected and analyzed from October 2018 through September 2020 for TMDL compliance monitoring, there was only one exceedance at the Gilsizer Slough site.
+The rates of exceedance have been significantly decreasing since the 2016 Monitoring Year (Figure 4).

-Figure 4: Annual Exceedance Rates at TMDL Compliance Sites, 2005-2018
+Figure 4: Annual Exceedance Rates at TMDL Compliance Sites, 2005-2020.

-Annual exceedance rates are calculated as the number of exceedances for each pesticide divided by the total number of samples analyzed for the year.
-Value labels indicate actual number of samples in compliance or exceedances for each pesticide.
+Annual exceedance rates are calculated as the sum of exceedances for each pesticide divided by the total number of samples of both pesticides analyzed for the year.
+Numeric labels indicate actual number of samples in compliance or in exceedance for each pesticide.